ibangakd/my-todo/README.md

 # my Todo App

-A mini application that helps users create tasks (todos) and track daily progress of
+A mini application that helps users create tasks (todos) and track daily progress of work